synchronizing/toolbox/README.md

 #### [`OverloadedDict`](https://synchronizing.github.io/toolbox/module/collections.html#toolbox.collections.mapping.OverloadedDict)

-Dictionary that can be added or subtracted.
+Dictionary that can be added or subtracted to.

 ```python
 from toolbox import OverloadedDict